Nam1707/payment-fraud-detection/README.md

 Hyper-parameter tuning can considerably improve the performance of learning algorithms.
 XGBoost has many hyper-parameters which make it powerful and flexible, but also very difficult to tune due to the high-dimensional parameter space.
 Instead of the more traditional tuning methods (i.e. grid search and random search) that perform a brute force search through the parameter space, I use Bayesian hyper-parameter optimization (implemented in the hyperopt package) which has been shown to be more efficient than grid and random search (Bergstra, Yamins, and Cox 2013).

-The full python code can be found [here]([url](https://github.com/Nam1707/payment-fraud-detection/blob/main/Credit_Fraud_Detection.py)).
+The full python code can be found [here](https://github.com/Nam1707/payment-fraud-detection/blob/main/Credit_Fraud_Detection.py).

-Keywords: XGBoost, Imbalanced/Cost-sensitive learning, Bayesian hyper-parameter tuning
+Keywords: **XGBoost, Imbalanced/Cost-sensitive learning, Bayesian hyper-parameter tuning**